Edoardo-37/Cooking-websiste/README.md

 This is is a webiste built with `React with parcel framework as build tool`.

+### NOTE:
+The `node_modules` folder isn't included; to install the dependencies and make the application functional, open the terminal and run `npm install` command.

+---
 `Contents`:
 1. Landing page with a CTA for Newsletter form and a list of the most popular recipes.
 2. Recipe list page sorted by category.